emmettgb/Neptune.jl/README.md

      println("Hello World Again!")
 end
  ```
-Please note also that some of the printout will appear on the REPL where you invoked Neptune (there
+Please note also that some of the printout from some packages (like Flux) will appear on the REPL where you
-are utilities described on the Pluto site to print more of it in the Notebook)
+invoked Neptune (there are utilities described on the Pluto site to print more of it in the Notebook)

 ### To developers